awslabs/multi-model-server/docker/README.md

 ## Building the Docker Image

 The image will be built for CPU, so the underlying deep learning framework will also only use CPU.
-GPU is not yet supported, and either way, for the inference tasks that DMS is handling, GPU wouldn't be faster than CPU.
+GPU is not yet supported.

 If you haven't already, you will need to [install Docker](https://docs.docker.com/engine/installation).
 When you've competed the installation, verify that Docker is running by running `docker images` in your terminal.
 If this works, you are ready to continue.